FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-05-combined-arms-part-1.md

   </p>
 </div>

 Step 12 where the episode length is really decreasing meaning one team is getting eliminated faster.
-Now the ranged units are all going to one side.
+Now the ranged units have also started clumping on one wall.
 There also seems to be a lot of friendly fire.
 <div class="center">
   <p>
     <img src="https://filipinogambino.github.io/ngorichs/assets/images/baseline_step_12.gif">